jzillmann/jmh-visualizer/README.md

 - Vizualize the benchmarks of a single JSON result grouped by benchmark class
   - Vertical bar-chart with score and score error
-  - Link the original JSON
+  - Link to the original JSON
   - Show individual runs as tooltip

 ## Major Changes